datarevenue-berlin/py-MUVR/README.rst

 .. code-block:: python

-        selected_features = feature_selector.selected_features
+        selected_features = feature_selector.get_selected_features()

 The features are reported as column indexes.
-To get the names just pass the selection to the data frame:
+To get the names just provide the method with the names for every feature.
+Following the previous example:

 .. code-block:: python

+        feature_names = data.drop(columns=["target"]).columns
-        selected_feature_names = data.columns[list(selected_features["min"])]
+        selected_features = feature_selector.get_selected_features(feature_names=feature_names)

 Parallelization
 +++++++++++++++
-The fit mthod can be time consuming, for this reason Omigami gives the option to execute the various CV loops in parallel using a dask cluster.
+The fit mthod can be time consuming, for this reason Omigami gives the option to execute the various CV loops in parallel using an `Executor object <https://docs.python.org/3/library/concurrent.futures.html>`_ as parameter for the fit method.

-The dask cluster can be remote, or running in local to exploit the processors of the user's computer.
-For the latter case - which is probably the most common case - it's sufficient to run the following at the beginning of the script:
+So far, :code:`dask`, :code:`loky` (joblib) and :code:`concurrent` executors have been tested.

+For example, using the native Python3 :code:`concurrent` library, we would do:

 .. code-block:: python

-        from dask.distributed import Client
+        from concurrent.futures import ProcessPoolExecutor
-        client = Client()
+        executor = ProcessPoolExecutor()

-this will allow the user to inspect the status of the calculation at `http://localhost:8787/status`.
+        feature_selector.fit(X, y, executor=executor)